Kay Taylor is the person who leads the current ‘BellyDance Now’ team. Kay pulls the team together and keeps everyone on track.

 Kay has taken her inspiration from many sources but the live music and the dancers in Cairo are what feeds her passion.

 Kay completed the original JWAAD Teaching Diploma in 1992 and felt it made her a much better, more informed and knowledgeable teacher.
 It also provided her with a network of fellow teachers who she still works with on a regular basis.
-Having benefitted so much herself, Kay is delighted to be involved at Director level now, developing and delivering accredited courses.
+Having benefitted so much herself, Kay is delighted to be involved in developing JWAAD which is currently in the process of becoming ‘BellyDance Now’.

 Kay bas built up both a national and international profile as a teacher and performer.
 She has taught and performed at most of the major UK festivals: Fantasia, JoY, Belly Dance Congress, GFAD, several of the Bellydance Superstar festivals and her own events.